Why did Ohio University create this new policy (Student Names policy #12.021)?

-Ohio University is committed to fostering an environment of inclusiveness and supporting students' preferred for of self-identification.
-With this in mind, this policy provides definitions for and uses of names and pronouns recorded for students.
-It is expected that faculty, staff, and students will make every effort to call students by their preferred name and utilize students' requested pronoun usage.
+Ohio University is committed to fostering an environment of inclusiveness and supporting students' preferred form of self-identification.
+With this in mind, the Student Names policy 12.021 provides definitions for and uses of names and pronouns recorded for students.
+It is expected that faculty, staff, and students will make every effort to call students by their preferred name and utilize students' pronoun usage.

 Preferred name practices have already been in effect at Campus Care and Counseling and Psychological Services.
 Faculty and staff have been able to report a preferred first name through My Personal Information.